IOL0ol1/ControlCAN/README.md

 **NOTE**: In fact, the serial TTL CAN module supports 14 filters, and any baud rate within 1M.
 The Timing list is intended to be compatible with ControlCAN usage.
-For details, please refer to it SerialCAN.InitCAN
+For details, please refer to [SerialCAN.InitCAN](/ControlCAN/SerialCAN.cs)

 ## TODO